Is it time to address menopause in your workplace?

 Fill out the enrolment form here.

-We'll send you an invoice within 24 hours for $250 pp + GST.
+We'll send you an invoice within 24 hours for $400 pp + GST, (or $375 for early bird fee, or discounted rate for more than 50 people.)

 To secure payment in the program you will need to pay within 14 days.